chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 the `type` field, which is used by the JSON deserializer to determine what object type to deserialize at runtime.
 This is called *polymorphism*.

-`deprecatedIDs` is an array of old IDs that are no longer used, but refer to this current object for older save files.
-This field is always the same even in other object types, and is always present whenever there is an `id` field **EXCEPT FOR** metadata-like objects like `CuePointerObject`.

 The optional `group` field is the full name of the group this data object belongs to, if it has variants.
 For example, `gleeClubEnMegamix` would have the group value be `Glee Club (Megamix)` to be grouped with other data objects that also have the same group value.

+## Deprecated IDs
+`deprecatedIDs` is an array of old IDs that are no longer used, but refer to this current object for older save files.
+This field is always the same even in other object types, and is always present whenever there is an `id` field **EXCEPT FOR** metadata-like objects like `CuePointerObject`, or `DataObject`.

 ## `CuePointerObject` structure
 ```json